sivanesenthil/iot/README.md

-# iot
+# Iot
-Recent Technologies using Raspberrypi telegram bot with nodemcu
+Recent Technologies using Raspberrypi and
+Telegram bot with nodemcu